 One such inspiring person is IAS Topper Ansar Ahmad Shaikh, who cleared the UPSC 2016 in his very first attempt.

 He secured AIR 361 and he was just 21; beating Roman Saini who was 22 when he became an IAS officer.
 He is currently serving as Sub-Divisional Officer (SDO) at Dinhata, Cooch Beharat, West Bengal.

 Youngest IAS Officer

-- Ansar is the son of Yonus Shaikh Ahmad, an autorickshaw driver from Jalna’s Shedgaon village in the Marathwada region of Maharashtra.
+- Ansar is the son of Yonus Shaikh Ahmad, an autorickshaw driver from Jalna’s Shelgaon village in the Marathwada region of Maharashtra.

 - His mother worked in fields.

 - His younger brother, Anees dropped out of school in standard VII.
 Anees worked in a garage to support the family and help his brother prepare for the IAS exam.

 If you want to know how to become the youngest IAS officer of India, check the linked article.

 - Ansar worked 12 hours a day for three years to achieve his IAS dream.